 \section{Introduction}

-Newton's constant has a negative mass dimension, therefore General Relativity is not renormalizable in the usual sense which is conclusively confirmed by 't Hooft and Veltman in the early seventies \cite{tHooft:1974toh}.
+Newton's constant has a negative mass dimension; therefore, General Relativity is not renormalizable in the usual sense, which 't Hooft conclusively confirms and Veltman in the early seventies \cite{tHooft:1974toh}.
 As an effective theory, General Relativity can properly describe gravitational interaction at the low energy scale in the Wilson scheme.
-Then the search for a consistent ultraviolet (UV) completion for General Relativity has been a tremendous physical problem for more than half century, see, e.g., \cite{Hamber:2009zz} for a comprehensive introduction.
+Then the search for a consistent ultraviolet (UV) completion for General Relativity has been a tremendous physical problem for more than half a century, see, e.g., \cite{Hamber:2009zz} for a comprehensive introduction.

-In general, conformal field theory (CFT) is central to the description of the fixed points of the renormalization group flow.
+In general, conformal field theory (CFT) is central to describing the fixed points of the renormalization group flow.
 A common way of flowing away from fixed points to probe the dynamics at higher energy scales is to consider irrelevant deformations of the theory.
-In particular, it was recently discovered that the composite operator $T\bar{T}$ can lead to a tractable and even solvable irrelevant deformation in two-dimensional (2D) spacetime \cite{Smirnov:2016lqw, Cavaglia:2016oda}.
+In particular, it was recently discovered that the composite operator $T\bar{T}$ could lead to a tractable and even solvable irrelevant deformation in two-dimensional (2D) spacetime \cite{Smirnov:2016lqw, Cavaglia:2016oda}.
 The deformed theories in the deep UV are expected to be UV complete.
-One crucial evidence is that the $T\bar{T}$ deformed massless free scalar field theory is related to the Nambu-Goto action in static gauge.
-The associated non-local property of $T\bar{T}$ deformed theories have already been discovered while studying the effective theory of long relativistic strings \cite{Dubovsky:2012wk, Dubovsky:2013ira}.
-Furthermore, the relation between the $T\bar{T}$ deformation theories and string theory have been intensively investigated in \cite{Frolov:2019nrr,Frolov:2019xzi,Sfondrini:2019smd,Callebaut:2019omt,Apolo:2019zai,Esper:2021hfq}.
+One crucial piece of evidence is that the $T\bar{T}$ deformed massless free scalar field theory relates to the Nambu-Goto action in static gauge.
+The associated non-local property of $T\bar{T}$-deformed theories have already been discovered while studying the effective theory of long relativistic strings \cite{Dubovsky:2012wk, Dubovsky:2013ira}.
+Furthermore, the relation between the $T\bar{T}$-deformation theories and string theory have been intensively investigated in \cite{Frolov:2019nrr,Frolov:2019xzi,Sfondrini:2019smd,Callebaut:2019omt,Apolo:2019zai,Esper:2021hfq}.